ShellShoccar-jpn/csp_en/1/-2321_shebang.md

 These are the reasons why we say yes.

-## What Should I Write at The Top of Shell Scripts?
+## What Should I Write at the Top of Shell Scripts?

 It is very important for shell scripts that want high compatibility to behave equally no matter what status of the OS on which the script is deployed has.
 To make such a shell script, we recommend that you should always write the following code at the top of your shell script.